jessi25924/CymruVineyardProject1/README.md

 * Navbar positioning: Similarly, the technique to align the navigation bar at the top right of the page was inspired by Code Institute.
 This adjustment also leveraged Bootstrap's features.

+* Fixed Navbar: The concept of keeping the navbar fixed at the top of the page, ensuring it stays visible while scrolling, was also inspired by a Code Institute lesson.
+This functionality was implemented using Bootstrap's fixed-top class together with custom CSS adjustments for styling.

 By combining Bootstrap's built-in functionality with insights from Code Institute lessons, the site achieves a seamless blend of professional design and tailored adjustments.